Flux3on/6502hub/README.md

-# 6502hub
+# assemblyhub
-Repository for all of my 6502 ASM works.
+Repository for all of my Assembly works.

 Feel free to modify and assemble them for any of them for your specific computer.
-My programs are built with [Skilldrick's](https://github.com/skilldrick) 6502 Simulator.

 ## numdisp.asm
 Funny story actually, I had a block of code like this: